DeepRank/deeprank/docs/deeprank.generate.rst

 Structure Alignement
 ----------------------------------------

 All the complexes contained in the dataset can be aligned similarly to facilitate and improve the training of the model.
-This can easily be done using the `align` option of the `DataGenerator` for example to align all the complexe along the 'z' direction one can use:
+This can easily be done using the `align` option of the `DataGenerator` for example to align all the complexes along the 'z' direction one can use:

 >>> database = DataGenerator(pdb_source=pdb_source, pdb_native=pdb_native, pssm_source=pssm_source,
 >>>                          align={"axis":'z'}, data_augmentation=2,